izi-on/personal-website/README.md

 # Personal Portfolio Website 🚀

-A modern, responsive personal portfolio website built with React and FastAPI.
+A modern, responsive personal portfolio website built with React TS and FastAPI that is synced and updated automatically with my PDF resume.

 ## Tech Stack 💻

 - **Frontend:**
   - React
   - TailwindCSS
-  - shadcn/ui components
   - TypeScript

 - **Backend:**